 Heroin addiction is a devastating disease, destroying marriages, partnerships and families as well as individual lives.
 As an opioid drug, heroin exerts a powerful effect on the human brain, creating sensations of profound sedation or euphoria when it binds to opioid receptor cells.
 The allure of this high is so seductive that millions of users have fallen into the trap of heroin addiction.

 - Offer support without enabling.
 The spouses, partners and parents of heroin addicts often enable the user without knowing it.
 There’s a big difference between providing support and helping a loved one continue their destructive behavior.
 If your help allows the addict to keep using or avoid the negative consequences of drug abuse, you could be enabling instead of supporting.
-Examples of enabling include loaning the addict money to pay bills, calling an employer on their behalf when they’re too sick to work, or repeatedly bailing them out of jail so they doesn’t have to face incarceration.
+Examples of enabling include loaning the addict money to pay bills, calling an employer on their behalf when they’re too sick to work, or repeatedly bailing them out of jail so they don’t have to face incarceration.
 Examples of supporting include educating yourself about the disease, helping the addict get into rehab, or going to counseling sessions with addiction therapists.

 - Seek help for yourself and your family.
 Heroin addiction can swallow up entire families, creating conflicts that drive you and your loved ones apart.
 As you reach out to help an addict, take time to seek counseling for yourself and the other people in your household.
 Addiction is not just an individual problem, but a family disease.
-To create a supportive, drug-free home, you need the guidance of a professional addiction counselor.
+To create a supportive, drug-free home, you need the guidance of a professional addiction counselor.3

 Drug rehab programs offer intensive family counseling, 12-Step meetings and educational programs for the loved ones of substance abusers.
 The clinical staff members at Black Bear Lodge have extensive experience at helping families like yours recover from heroin addiction.
 We provide intervention coordination as well as counseling services to guide you and your loved ones through the healing process.
 Our admissions coordinators are here to answer your questions and give you support at any time.
+Call us now.